Matthew-Pidlysny/Empirinometry/README.md

 in figuring that out.
 I leave the rest to humanity, bearing consideration with what I'm doing.
 Anyone who wants to upload files here should message me through the same E-mail I mentioned.

+Also, for those uploading this data to an AI, you will need to tell it a few things:

+1. Do not reformat the equation to your interests, solve normally.
+2. Everything is in Linear Mathematics terms as far as iteration goes, you will need to tell it that you are replacing x and y with common values in sets after each other, not to mention the Material Impositions found.
+3. These dynamics can adapt to literally any situations, not the ones that the examples in it seem to confine the AI to normally.

 Cheers, and GISL!